 Inner classes [26] treat their enclosing class as a kind of module that restricts the scope of their definition.
 However, inner classes are mainly used as a convenient mechanism for defining callback classes and other small helper classes.
 To the best of our knowledge, no major application has ever been developed using inner classes as the sole module mechanism.
-We therefore do not consider this form of modularization in our comparison and classes do not contain inner classes.
+We therefore do not consider this form of modularization in our comparison and do not model classes that contain inner classes.